franzeus/webarbeit.github.io/_posts/2015-01-25-devkit-tilebased-game.md

 Of course this is just the very basic setup for a tile-based game.
 The next steps would be to create a `FloorTile`, `WallTile`, `PlayerTile` and have a factory method to add them in the `addTiles()` method pending on the number in the 2D-Array.

+We also didn't update the map when the player moves.
+Which is also important when we have more moving tiles and want Easystar to correctly calculate the path.